 What is Eid al-Fitr

-The Eid al-Fitr ("festival of breaking of the fast") marks the end of Ramadan, and the beginning of Shawwal, the next lunar month.
-It begins at the first observation of new moon soon after sunset.
+The Eid al-Fitr ("festival of breaking the fast") marks the end of Ramadan and the beginning of Shawwal, the next lunar month.
+It begins with the first observation of the new moon soon after sunset.
 If the moon is not observed right after the 29th day of Ramadan because it is blocked by clouds or the sky is still too bright to see it, Eid al-Fitr is the following day.
-It is a period of special prayers, feasts, sweets and gift-giving.
+It is a period of special prayers, feasts, sweets, and gift-giving.
 Muslims are encouraged to forgive and forget any differences with others or animosities they have come across during the year.